rdfjs/N3.js/README.md

 writer.end();
 ```

-### From a triple stream to a Turtle stream
+### From a triple stream to an RDF stream

-`N3.StreamWriter` is a Turtle writer implementation as a [Node Stream](http://nodejs.org/api/stream.html).
+`N3.StreamWriter` is a writer implementation as a Node.js stream.

 ``` js
 var streamParser = new N3.StreamParser(),